benslern/CSE701_Final_Project/README.md

 6) Add a '-' to the string if the operands being added are both negative.

 7) Finally, reverse the string and use the string constructor to create a new bigint with the string constructor.
 Return the new bigint.
-The string operator must be used because bigints can have values far greater than the limit of the int64_t constructor.
+The string operator must be used because the bigints being added can have values far greater than the limit of the int64_t constructor.

 ### += Operator Overload